DanielAcostaRoa/DanielAcostaRoa/README.md

 I'm Daniel.

-Computer science, currently developing skills in software development and cloud computing.
+Computer science, currently developing skills in cloud computing.
 With a special taste in mathematics, I possess skills in statistics and machine learning.

+My goal is to learn to deploy machine learning applications in the cloud ready for production.
+I think that these technologies can improve the world in many ways and I want to help.

 Favorite topics:
 1. Computer Vision